mukundan1012-creator/Sepsis-Early-Risk-Prediction/README.md

 This trade-off is common in medical diagnosis systems where patient safety is the highest priority.

 ---
+---

+## ⚠️ Known Limitations

+**PR-AUC in context**
+A PR-AUC of 0.0976 may look low in isolation, but with only ~1.8% Sepsis prevalence in this dataset, a random classifier would score around 0.018 PR-AUC.
+This model performs roughly **5x better than random baseline**, which is the more meaningful comparison for severely imbalanced clinical data.

+**First-hour missing history**
+For a patient's first recorded hour, Lag and Change features have no prior reading to reference.
+These are currently filled with 0 as a simplification.
+This means "no prior data" and "genuinely no change" are represented identically, which could reduce sensitivity in early ICU hours — exactly when early detection matters most.
+A future improvement would be to add an explicit `is_first_hour` flag or use backward-fill within each patient group instead of a static 0.

+---

 # 🔍 Model Explainability using SHAP